-An SQL Historian is available as a core service.
-The sql historian has been programmed to allow for inconsistent network connectivity (automatic re-connection to tcp based databases).
-All additions to the historian are batched and wrapped within a transaction with commit and rollback functions properly implemented.
+The SQL Historian has been programmed to handle for inconsistent network connectivity (automatic re-connection to tcp based databases).
+All additions to the historian are batched and wrapped within a transaction with commit and rollback functions.
 This allows the maximum throughput of data with the most protection.

-The following example configurations show the different options available for configuring the SQL Historian Agent.
+The following example configurations show the different options available for configuring the SQL Historian Agent: